dariohudon/retro-stellar-navigation-console/README.md

 This is not a traditional astronomy viewer.

 It is a cinematic **Space Command Centre** — built for tactical navigation, live planetary positioning, Near-Earth Object tracking, sector mapping, and retro HUD visualization.

-The goal is:

-**NASA + sci-fi cinema + tactical systems design**

-—not—

-generic astronomy dashboard software

 Retro Stellar is designed to feel like a real navigation console: part observatory, part mission control, part orbital intelligence system.

 ---